Create sacred space this Samhain with these holiday-appropriate altar additions.

-A traditional (and delightful) way to honor the season is to create an altar to the dead.
-This could be anyone on the other side whom you’d like to honor, including family members (human or otherwise), friends, and famous people you admire.
+It’s traditional at Samhain to create an altar to your beloved dead.
+You can build an altar for any deceased person you’d like to honor, including family members (human or otherwise), friends, and famous people you admire.

-Here are 5 items you might place on such an altar.
+Here are 5 items that will go well on your Samhain altar.

-It’s always a good idea to include framed photos of the deceased people (or animals) you’d like to honor.
+Adorn your Samhain altar with photos of the deceased people or animals you’d like to honor.
 This attunes the altar to the frequency of their unique personalities and invokes their presence in the space.

 2. Marigolds and Mums

-Marigolds are a traditional addition to Día de los Muertos (Day of the Dead) altars, symbolizing death and rebirth.
-(If you want to create a traditional Day of the Dead altar, this post is quite instructive.)
-Chrysanthemums symbolize shining light into the darkness, and opening a doorway between the worlds.
+Marigolds are a traditional addition to Día de los Muertos (Day of the Dead) altars, as they symbolize death and rebirth.
+Chrysanthemums are also perfect altar additions during the Samhain season: they symbolize shining light into the darkness and opening a doorway between the worlds.

 3. Foods and Beverages

-Just as we living people enjoy connecting with the spectral and invisible realm at this time of year, our beloved dead enjoy revisiting the physical and sensual treats they enjoyed while present in the flesh.
-As such, they appreciate altar offerings of some of their favorite foods and beverages.
+Just as the living enjoy connecting with the spectral and invisible realm at this time of year, the dead also enjoy revisiting the physical and sensual treats they enjoyed while alive.
+So you may want to adorn your Samhain altar with some of the favorite foods and beverages of your beloved dead.

 4. Candles and Incense

 Of course, candles and incense are standbys for altars of all varieties.
-For an altar to your beloved dead, black, grey, white, burgundy, purple, and orange candles are particularly appropriate.
-When it comes to incense, copal and sweetgrass are excellent choices for opening the door between the worlds and honoring our non-corporeal friends.
+For a Samhain altar, black, grey, white, burgundy, purple, and orange candles are particularly appropriate.
+Burning copal or sweetgrass incense is a beautiful way to honor your beloved dead while opening the doorway between the worlds.

 5. Decorative Skeletons and Skulls

-Decorative skeletons and skulls are powerful symbols of mortality: a particular point on the human cycle of life, death, and rebirth.
-In addition to reminding us to honor our beloved dead, these altar items help remind us that we will eventually follow them into the otherworld.
-This is a beautiful thing to remember, as it frees us up to live life fearlessly, to love fully, and to make the most of each and every moment.
+In addition to reminding us to honor our beloved dead, decorative skeletons and skulls remind us that we will eventually follow them into the otherworld.
+This is essentially the wisdom of Samhain: a call to live life fearlessly, to love fully, to make the most of each and every moment, and to celebrate the endless cycle of life, death, and rebirth.